-“I only know two tunes.
-One of them is Yankee Doodle and the other isn’t.”
-He was actually tone deaf and failed to recognize most songs.
+“In every battle there comes a time when both sides consider themselves beaten, then he who continues the attack wins.”
+He was tone deaf and failed to recognize most songs.
 Hiram, despite being a Civil War hero, only graduated 21st out of 39 students at West Point in 1843.
 He did not enjoy his time at the school, but managed to distinguish himself as an excellent equestrian.
 Unfortunately, due to his poor grades, Hiram was denied entry into the Calvary.
-Hiram was eventually elected president, although it may never have happened if he had chosen to attend Ford Theater with Abraham Lincoln the night he was shot, instead of visiting his children in New Jersey.
+Hiram was eventually elected president, although it may never have happened if he had chosen to attend Ford Theater with Abraham Lincoln the night Lincoln was shot, instead of visiting his children in New Jersey.
 Having trouble recognizing this American President born on April 27, 1822, in Point Pleasant, Ohio?
-Perhaps you will recognize this name better: Ulysses S. Grant.
+Perhaps you will recognize this name better: Ulysses S. Grant, who served as president from March 4, 1869, until March 4, 1877.
 Born Hiram Ulysses Grant, it was during an administration error at West Point that he became known by the moniker we recognize today.

 Happy Birthday Mr. President!